PatiyalAnuj/Automation-Java-Selenium/README.md

     Browser-specific executables that facilitate communication between WebDriver and the browser.

 `Examples:`
-    - ChromeDriver for Google Chrome
+    - `ChromeDriver` for Google Chrome
-    - GeckoDriver for Mozilla Firefox
+    - `GeckoDriver` for Mozilla Firefox
-    - EdgeDriver for Microsoft Edge vSafariDriver for Apple Safari
+    - `EdgeDriver` for Microsoft Edge
+    - `SafariDriver` for Apple Safari

 - WebElements:
     Elements on a webpage (e.g., buttons, links, input fields) that WebDriver can interact with.